 When is it requested?

-In boys, the testosterone is measured with the FSH and LH tests, if puberty is delayed or slow in developing.
+In males, the testosterone is measured alongside the FSH and LH tests, if puberty is delayed or slow in developing.
 Although puberty begins at different times in different individuals, generally by the age of 10 years, there are hormonal and physical manifestations of the onset of puberty.
 A delay can occur if the testes do not produce enough testosterone or if the pituitary does not produce enough LH.

-The test may be performed if a young boy seems to be undergoing a very early (precocious) puberty with obvious secondary sex characteristics, such as an enlarged penis, development of muscle mass, deepening voice and growth of body hair.
+The test may be performed if a young male seems to be undergoing a very early (precocious) puberty with obvious secondary sex characteristics, such as an enlarged penis, development of muscle mass, deepening voice and growth of body hair.

 What does the test result mean?

 In males, a low testosterone level may be due to hypothalamic or pituitary disease with reduced production of LH and FSH, or damage to the testes with reduced production of testosterone.
-Genetic diseases can cause decreased testosterone production in young men (Klinefelter’s, Kallman’s, and Prader-Willi syndromes) or testicular failure and infertility (as in myotonic dystrophy, a form of muscular dystrophy).
+Genetic diseases can cause decreased testosterone production in young males (Klinefelter’s, Kallman’s, and Prader-Willi syndromes) or testicular failure and infertility (as in myotonic dystrophy, a form of muscular dystrophy).
 A decreased testosterone level also can indicate impaired testosterone production because of acquired damage to the testes, such as alcoholism, physical injury, or viral diseases like mumps.
 Use of most anabolic steroids also causes a decrease in testosterone levels.